 It’s safe to say that at the core, all schools strive to educate their students and prepare them for success after graduation.

-It’s also true that each school takes various approaches to help their students reach their goals, and when it comes to boarding school versus private day school, they can have many similarities but they can also be very different.
+It’s also true that each school takes various approaches to help their students reach their goals.
+When it comes to boarding school versus private day school, they can have many similarities but they can also be very different.

 1. Boarding schools provide teacher accessibility.